lodsb/FugueGenerator/README.md

 This is the original source code for the prototypical rhythm sequencing application in the
 publication:

-Klügel, Niklas, Gerhard Hagerer, and Georg Groh.
+Klügel, Niklas and Hagerer, Gerhard and Groh, Georg.
 "FugueGenerator - Collaborative Melody Composition Based on a Generative Approach for Conveying Emotion in Music"

 Abstract: